Leonardo Pulcini

-Leonardo Pulcini (born 25 June 1998, in Rome) is an Italian racing driver and the 2016 Euroformula Open champion.
+Leonardo Pulcini (born 25 June 1998 in Rome) is an Italian racing driver and the 2016 Euroformula Open champion.

 Career

 Karting

-Born in Rome, Pulcini began karting professionally in 2012 and came second in the CIK-FIA KF Junior championship a year later.
+Born in Rome, Pulcini began karting professionally in 2012, and came 7th in the KF3 category in the Italian ACI Karting Championship, won the ROK Cup International Final in the Junior ROK class.
+He rounded off the season participating in the 23° Trofeo Andrea Margutti - KF3 category, coming in 22nd.

+In 2013, he came runner-up to the Italian Championship in the KF3 category, and made his WSK debut, competing in the WSK Super Master Series and the WSK Euro Series in the KF Junior, coming in 9th and 6th.

+He came 6th in the CIK-FIA Karting European Championship and runner-up to the CIK-FIA World Championship.
+Pulcini made his KF debut in 2014, during his first year in single-seaters, coming 29th in the CIK-FIA Karting European Championship.
+He also made his WSK Champions Cup debut, coming in 10th, Pulcini also came 18th in the WSK Super Master Series.

 Lower Formulae

 In 2014, Pulcini graduated to single-seaters, competing with DAV Racing in the inaugural season of the Italian F4 Championship, where he finished fourth.
 He also partook in two rounds of that year's Euroformula Open Championship with the same team.

 In 2015, Pulcini switched to Euroformula Open full-time with DAV Racing, scoring his maiden victory at the first race at the Red Bull Ring and finished ninth in the standings.
 He also partook in the first round of the 2015 Auto GP Series.

 The following year he switched to Campos Racing.
 With them, he took seven victories, three pole positions and eight fastest laps to secure the Euroformula Open title.